 Being honest with yourself means being truthful about how you feel.
 Some feelings are fine for you to know and keep to yourself.
 This type of honest awareness is not denial, or repressing your feelings, which creates a lot of pressure internally and externally.
 It is knowing your feelings, but containing them inside yourself, and then acting as the person you want to be.
 Like the father in the story above, it is okay to put those feelings aside briefly to show up for someone else.

 Use Sparingly: The little white lie, the off-white lie and the omission

 Sometimes it’s easier to tell your new colleague at work that your eyes are red because of allergies instead of admitting that you were up all night crying.
 That would be a white lie.
 You don’t have to get into everything with people you don’t know well or are just getting to know, such as romantic interests.
 An off white lie would be calling in sick to work and then going scuba diving.
 Not recommended for use with intimates (except around surprise parties), these are best used with relatives and acquaintances.
 And the omission: Choosing to withhold from a potential romantic partner your distress that he/she is ten minutes late, or not sharing a mean slice of gossip about a friend with that friend.
 Use strategically and not too often, or you run the risk of becoming untrustworthy.

-Often the whole issue of whether or not to be honest dissipates when you tune in and connect with your heart.
+Often the whole issue of when to be honest dissipates when you tune in and connect with your heart.
 Your heart knows exactly what needs to be said and when, and it never is about the shallow stuff.
 Its feedback is always geared to bring more love to yourself, your loved ones and the world.